-We are pleased to present our latest GB Power Market Forecast, July 2020.
-This quarterly update presents Aurora’s comprehensive view on the state of the GB power market, and includes our latest outlook on prices, production, capacity, and asset performance to 2050.
+We are pleased to present our latest GB power market forecast for July 2020.
+This quarterly update presents our comprehensive view on the state of the GB power market, and includes our latest outlook on prices, production, capacity, and asset performance to 2050.

 The analysis draws upon our internal modelling capabilities, and much of the content has been developed through a detailed consultation process across private and public sector players.